edeno/Better-Science-Code/src/presentation.md

 # 4) Avoid introducing new errors

-Don’t necessarily want to spend time reproducing old code

-Could introduce new or different errors

 # 5) Can serve as a resume for future employers

 # How do write good code?